Last updated on

 takeWhilePositive

-Implement a function that creates a new list containing the same elements as its input list, except that it discards every number starting from the first negative number.
+Implement a function that creates a new list containing the same elements as its input list, except that it discards every number starting from the first nonpositive number (either 0 or negative).
 That is, 1, 2, -3, 4 should produce just 1, 2.

 def takeWhilePositive(l: IntList): IntList =